Turgon37/OpenVPN_UAM/doc/certificate_category.md

+This array list the current category used by this program to sort all available certificates

 | < | Begin Time | < | < | End time | < |  Description  |
 |---|------------|---|---|----------|---|---------------|
 | x |            |   |   |          |   | Not yet valid |